viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 # await adaptation

-The following is an squetch of the adaptation of a basic expected class provided by Gor [await_expected].
+The following is a draft of the adaptation of a basic expected class provided by Gor [await_expected].

 ```c++
 namespace std